-Therefore, as mentioned above, the provision in the Administrative Ordinance that the licensor bears certain obligation and liability for infringement of a third party's rights and interests irrespective of agreements between the parties can be inconsistent with the national treatment obligation set forth in Article 3.1 of the TRIPS Agreement, as a discriminatory treatment between domestic and foreign technology transfer.
+Therefore, as mentioned above, it had been pointed out that the provision in the former TIER that the licensor bears certain obligation and liability for infringement of a third party's rights and interests irrespective of agreements between the parties can be inconsistent with the national treatment obligation set forth in Article 3.1 of the TRIPS Agreement, as a discriminatory treatment between domestic and foreign technology transfer.

-Guarantee of Completeness, etc. of Licensed Technology (Article 25 of the Administrative Ordinance)
+Guarantee of Completeness, etc. of Licensed Technology (Article 25 of the former TIER)

-In Article 25 of the Administrative Ordinance, there remains, from the old ordinance, a provision that a technology licensor shall warrant that the licensed technology is complete, free from defects and valid as well as can attain the objective of the technology as set forth in the contract.
+In Article 25 of the revised TIER, there remains a provision that a technology licensor shall warrant that the licensed technology is complete, free from defects and valid as well as can attain the objective of the technology as set forth in the contract.
 Then, as it is possible that a licensor may be obliged to ensure the fulfillment to attain the objective of a technique, that provision can be an obstacle to entering into a license contract for a technology licensor.

-In this way, foreign persons providing technology are still in the situation where they must be cautious in providing technology.
-In the future, Japan needs to request China to further clarify and deregulate the provisions under the Administrative Ordinance, and also to continue closely watching the authorities' operation to register, administer and permit the international license contracts, including the differences from the regulations on domestic technology provision contracts, including licensing contracts, between Chinese domestic companies.
+In this way, foreign companies providing technology are still in the situation where they must be cautious in providing technology.
+Japan needs to ask China to further clarify and deregulate the provisions under the TIER, and also to continue closely watching the authorities' operation to register, administer and permit the international license contracts, including whether there is the differences from the regulations on domestic technology provision contracts, including licensing contracts, between Chinese domestic companies.